KTH-Nek5000/UQit/paper/paper.md

 **Surrogates** play a key role in conducting non-intrusive UQ analyses and computer experiments.
 They establish a functional relation between the simulator outputs (or QoIs) and the model inputs and parameters.
 The surrogates are constructed based on a limited number of training data and once constructed, they are much less expensive to run than the simulators.
-`UQit` uses different approaches to construct surrogates, including Lagrange interpolation, polynomial chaos expansion [@Xiu:2002;@Xiu:2010] and more importantly Gaussian process regression [@Rasmussen:2005;@Gramacy:2020].
+`UQit` uses different approaches to construct surrogates, including Lagrange interpolation, polynomial chaos expansion [@Xiu:2002;@Xiu:2010], and Gaussian process regression [@Rasmussen:2005;@Gramacy:2020].
-In developing `UQit`, a high level of flexibility in constructing GPR surrogates have been considered especially when it comes to incorporating the observational uncertainties.
+In developing `UQit`, a high level of flexibility in constructing GPR surrogates has been considered especially when it comes to incorporating the observational uncertainties.

 The goal of **uncertainty propagation** or **UQ forward problem** is to estimate how the known uncertainties in the inputs and parameters propagate into the QoIs.